-As a rule, you will work under the guidance of the Executive Vice-President for the European Green Deal.
-The Directorate-General for Agriculture and Rural Development will support you in your work.
+You will work under my guidance on all of the above issues.
+The Secretariat-General will support you in your coordination tasks on the European Green Deal.
+For your tasks linked to the climate portfolio, the Directorate-General for Climate Action will support you in your work.